 CROSSDISCIPLINARY DISCUSSIONS | PART 1

-Today, we'd like to highlight our students who volunteered to take part in our interdisciplinary discussions at our Interdisciplinary Day event a few weeks ago.
+Today, we’d like to highlight our students who volunteered to participate in our interdisciplinary discussions during our Interdisciplinary Day event a few weeks ago.

-These exchanges aimed to encourage an interdisciplinary approach, pushing students to link their academic expertise to concrete global issues 🌍💡
+These discussions were designed to encourage an interdisciplinary approach, prompting students to connect their academic expertise to real-world global issues 🌍💡

-Based on the IPBES report on transformative change (December 2024), they explored concrete applications linked to their respective disciplines.
+Drawing on the IPBES report on transformative changes (December 2024), they explored practical applications related to their respective disciplines.

-🌱🧪 Louna FILBET(Chemistry for Health, Protection and Nutrition) presented the role of medicinal plants in sustainable chemistry, highlighting their benefits but also the threats linked to overexploitation and habitat destruction.
+🌱🧪 Louna FILBET (Chemistry for Health, Safety, and Nutrition) discussed the role of medicinal plants in sustainable chemistry, highlighting their benefits as well as the threats posed by overharvesting and habitat destruction.

 💬 A dynamic multidisciplinary exchange

-After their presentations, the students engaged in dialogue to explore the connections between their work.
-They exchanged before a panel of international researchers from MAK'IT Montpellier Institute and the IDIL graduate program, including:
+After their presentations, the students engaged in a discussion to explore the connections between their work.
+They discussed their work in front of a panel of international researchers from the MAK’IT Montpellier Institute and the IDIL graduate program, including:

 🔹 Anand Madhur